-One of the worst mistakes you can make when giving a wedding rehearsal speech is speaking for too long.
+Speaking for too long is one of the worst mistakes you can make when giving a wedding rehearsal speech.
 Yes, you are the host of this event.
 Yes, you are paying for dinner.
-Yes, this is a once-in-a-lifetime occasion, and emotions are at an all-time high.
+Yes, this is a once-in-a-lifetime occasion, and emotions are high.
 Yes, you love the couple and everyone who is attending dearly.
 But that does not mean that you should be the show’s center.

 Remember to keep the focus on the bride and groom at all times.
-It may seem like you should say more at times, but you don’t have to speak as much as you might think you need to.
-If you think there is not enough speaking or engagement, you can always think of other ways to fill this space, for example, by having guests introduce themselves.
+It may seem like you should say more sometimes, but you don’t have to speak as much as you might think you need to.
+If you think there is insufficient speaking or engagement, you can always think of other ways to fill this space, for example, by having guests introduce themselves.

 Introduce Family Members